An Introduction to DigitalOcean Load Balancers

 Standard HTTP balancing directs requests based on standard HTTP mechanisms.
 The Load Balancer sets the

-X-Forwarded-Port headers to give the backends information about the original request.
+X-Forwarded-Port headers to give the backend servers information about the original request.
 If user sessions depend on the client always connecting to the same backend, a cookie can be sent to the client to enable sticky sessions.

-One option is to allow the Load Balancer to simply accept and forward HTTPS encrypted traffic to your backend Droplets.
-This is known as SSL passthrough and is a good option if you need end-to-end encryption and wish to spread the SSL overhead out among your various machines.
+SSL passthrough allows the Load Balancer to accept and forward HTTPS encrypted traffic to your backend Droplets.
+This is a good option if you need end-to-end encryption and want to spread the SSL decryption overhead out among your various machines, but requires you to manage the SSL certificates yourself.

-Load Balancers can also be used for SSL offloading, becoming what is known as an SSL termination point.
-The Load Balancer itself handles the SSL overhead, sending the decrypted requests to the backend machines over HTTP.
-In this configuration, users add their SSL certificate and private key to the Load Balancer itself.
+With SSL termination, or SSL offloading, the Load Balancer handles SSL decryption and sends plain HTTP traffic to the backend machines.
+In this configuration, you'll add your SSL certificate and private key to the Load Balancer itself.
 These secrets are placed in a secure, encrypted storage system and are not accessible to anyone, including DigitalOcean staff.

-Additionally, Load Balancers can be configured to redirect HTTP traffic on port 80 to HTTPS on port 443.
+Additionally, you can configure Load Balancers to redirect HTTP traffic on port 80 to HTTPS or HTTP/2 on port 443.
 This way, the Load Balancer can listen for traffic on both ports but redirect unencrypted traffic for better security.

 Finally, TCP balancing is available for applications that do not speak HTTP.
 For example, deploying a Load Balancer in front of a database cluster like Galera would allow you spread requests across all available machines.

 This makes it far simpler to scale the backend by adding or removing tags from Droplets.
-Rolling deployments can be configured by removing a tag from a Droplet, applying the update, and re-applying the tag.
+You can configure rolling deployments by removing a tag from a Droplet, applying the update, and re-applying the tag.
 Once the Droplet passes its health check, the next server can be updated in the same way.

 Creating a New Load Balancer